Suisel/Antivirus/README.md

 Antivirus
 =========
-WARNING!
+Attention!
 To use this program you need Java-machine installed on your computer
 -------
 To download and run the program: